-The EM Card reader is working at the frequency of 125Khz.
-Installation precautions are necessary.

-- Make sure the location for installation has no strong low frequency electro-magnetic wave.
-Especially in the range of 100-200Khz - If there is more than one keypads with the same operation frequency installed closely in the location, make sure that they are at least 60cm (2ft) apart from each other to prevention interference.
+- The EM card reader is working at the frequency of 125Khz.
+Make sure the installation location has no equipment generating strong low frequency electro-magnetic wave in the range of 100-200Khz. - If more than one keypads working at the same frequency are installed closely in the near locations (for example, a server keypad and an auxiliary keypad-reader are installed back to back inside and outside of the house on the same wall), it is necessary to make sure they are at least 60cm (2 ft) apart from each other to prevent interference.